Pipeline, Proposals, and Follow-ups

 Most small businesses start selling informally.
 Leads come in through email, phone calls, referrals, and the odd conference conversation.
 Someone makes a note.
 Someone else promises to follow up.
 The proposal goes out, and then nobody quite remembers whether it was chased.

-These problems compound as the business grows.
+Over time, these problems compound as the business grows.
 One person can keep 15 opportunities in their head.
 Three salespeople managing 50 opportunities each cannot.
 The point where manual tracking breaks is usually well before anyone admits it.

 What a Sales System Should Do